(Under the) Tuscan Syrah

 .

 Many Americans became familiar with Cortona via the best-selling book Under the Tuscan Sun by Frances Mayes.
-The book—and later, the movie—made the town look idyllic, and it also happens to be true.
+The book—and later, the movie—made the town look idyllic, which happens to be true.
 Cortona is a dream-come-true for travelers who prefer to venture off-the-beaten-track.
 You will find plenty of delicious opportunities to wine and dine in Cortona, and the community is rightfully proud of the local wine.
 Main sights to see include the main town squares (Palazzo del Capitano del Popolo and the Palazzo Comunale), the ancient walls of the city, an impressive museum of Etruscan antiquities (Museo dell’Accademia Etrusca e della città di Cortona), the Basilica di Santa Margherita, and (of course) Bramasole.

 References/for more information: